RAF Luqa: Post war

-After the war, Luqa remained an important RAF base, serving during the Suez Crisis of 1956, but also served as Malta's main civilian airport.
-No. 37 Squadron RAF, which had arrived from Palestine in 1948, left Luqa for RAF Khormaksar in Aden in July 1957.
-While four Avro Shackleton aircraft and the squadron's identity were transferred to Aden, two aircraft were left to join No. 38 Squadron RAF, still at Luqa.
+After the war, Luqa remained an important RAF base, serving during the Suez Crisis of 1956, but also as Malta's main civilian airport.
+37 Squadron, which had arrived from Palestine in 1948, left Luqa for RAF Khormaksar in Aden in July 1957.
+While four Avro Shackleton aircraft and the squadron's identity were transferred to Aden, two aircraft were left to join 38 Squadron, still at Luqa.
 No. 13 Squadron RAF began a long association, equipped with English Electric Canberra, moving to Malta in 1965 and remained in Malta until transferring to RAF Wyton in 1978.

-No. 203 Squadron RAF disbanded on 31 December 1977 at Luqa, by which time it was part of No. 18 Group within RAF Strike Command.
+203 Squadron disbanded on 31 December 1977 at Luqa, by which time it was part of 18 Group in RAF Strike Command.
 It had been flying BAe Nimrod maritime patrol aircraft.

 The RAF left in 1979 following a British government decision not to renew the lease on the station from the Maltese.
-The payments demanded were several times the previous payments under the previous lease.
-A No. 120 Squadron RAF Nimrod made the last flight out of Luqa on the morning of 1 April 1979.
+The payments demanded for a lease extension were several times higher than the payments under the previous lease.
+A 120 Squadron Nimrod made the last flight out of Luqa on the morning of 1 April 1979.

 Current use

-Nowadays, the location has been developed into the main entry point of the modern, independent country of Malta, under the name Malta International Airport.
+Nowadays, the location has been developed as the main entry point for air traffic into the modern, independent country of Malta, under the name Malta International Airport.
 It is sometimes still referred to as "Luqa Airport" or "Valletta Airport".